 Notable features include: home screen that uses circle packing heuristics to efficiently display apps, an interface which naturally blends with the world around it using sensor data, along with an intelligent use of 3D graphics and AR throughout the OS.

 Research in Optimisation

-To expand my previous work on the relativize and algebraic separations of PLS and FP at TUM, I am working with Andreas S. Schulz to find an algebraic separation of a subclass of PLS, CLS from FP.
-I also will investigate the local search variants of #P and ⊕P.
+To expand my previous work on the relativize and algebraic separations of PLS and FP at TUM, I am studying quantum complexity theory to better characterise the relationship between PLS, CLS and BQP.

 I will also be pursuing a promising technique I developed over the summer to solve the non-shortest path problem with an efficient randomised algorithm (more details coming soon).

 Worked with Steven J. Miller at Williams College on a computational study the frequency distribution of random n-iterated sumsets, and explored the applicability of data-streaming framework towards studying massively large iterated sumsets.

 Our results better characterize the behavior of the frequcency distriubution of in random iterated-sumsets as the probability of including each element, p, is varied.
 We also proposed a simple data-streaming framework for studying such random sets, and discuss the applicability of results in the field of data-streaming algorithms to future investigations into the behavior of random iterated sumsets.